shahmilav/carbonfiber-dots/README.md

 * config folder [here](./sketchybar)

+### fish shell
+The fish shell config is very personal.
+It can be copied over, but:
+* change the aliases
+* change the path

+The prompt used is [hydro](https://github.com/jorgebucaran/hydro).

 ## Credits
 Dotfiles assembled by [me](https://github.com/shahmilav), with parts taken from these people:
 * Thanks to [shaunsingh](https://github.com/shaunsingh) for Nyoom.nvim and oxocarbon.nvim!
 An amazing config and a beautiful theme.
 * George Nachman for developing iTerm2.
 The best macOS terminal, and I don't think I'll ever switch.
 * BasicAppleGuy for a good wallpaper.
+* jorgebucaran for developing hydro.
+Really good prompt.
+* Protesilaos for the Modus themes.
+Both light and dark are readable, accessible, and look good in and out of Emacs.